Wales Millennium Centre: Awards for Phase 1

-Phase 2 (C Bay) – BBC Hoddinott Hall
+Phase 2 BBC Hoddinott Hall and Grace Williams Studio

-Phase 2 of the Wales Millennium Centre is home to the BBC National Orchestra of Wales (BBC NOW) and the BBC National Chorus of Wales.
+Phase 2 of Wales Millennium Centre is home to the BBC National Orchestra of Wales (BBC NOW) and the BBC National Chorus of Wales.
 BBC NOW moved from Studio 1 at Broadcasting House in Llandaff, which the orchestra had outgrown since the late 1960s.
 Phase 2 opened on 22 January 2009 with an inaugural concert performed by the BBC NOW and conducted by Thierry Fischer.
 Phase 2 includes the 350-seater BBC Hoddinott Hall (Neuadd Hoddinott y BBC), also known simply as Hoddinott Hall, which is named after the late Welsh classical composer Alun Hoddinott (11 August 1929 – 12 March 2008), and the Grace Williams Studio, which is named after another Welsh composer, Grace Williams (19 February 1906 – 10 February 1977), and is used as a centre for education and outreach work.
-Phase 2 also has space for practice rooms, a music library and backstage facilities, and provides a four-storey office space for Wales Millennium Centre and the Arts Council of Wales.
+Phase 2 also has space for practice rooms, a music library and backstage facilities, and provides a four-storey office space.

 Design and construction

-The original plans for the WMC were that it would have a concert hall, but the final design of phase 1 did not include one.
+The original plans for Wales Millennium Centre were that it would have a concert hall, but the final design of phase 1 did not include one.
 Instead, space was left for a concert hall to be built after phase 1 opened in 2004, and construction on phase 2 was then due to begin early in 2005.
 However, phase 2 construction did not actually begin until April 2007.
-Phase 2 was designed to fit into the WMC's curved slate frontage, with an upper part constructed from timber.
+Phase 2 was designed to fit into Wales Millennium Centre's curved slate frontage, with an upper part constructed from timber.

-Phase 2 of the WMC was designed by the then newly qualified Tim Green and Keith Vince of Capita Architecture, formerly called Capita Percy Thomas and now part of Capita Symonds, with Arup Acoustics again providing the acoustic design.
+Phase 2 of Wales Millennium Centre was designed by the then newly qualified Tim Green and Keith Vince of Capita Architecture, formerly called Capita Percy Thomas and now part of Capita Symonds, with Arup Acoustics again providing the acoustic design.
 The main contractor was again Sir Robert McAlpine Ltd, with MJN Colston Ltd responsible for the design and installation of all the mechanical, electrical and public health services in the building.
 Other subcontractors on the project included URS Corporation, Davis Langdon and Hulley & Kirkwood.

 Tim Green said that the exterior of phase 2 was designed to be in keeping with phase 1, while the interior had its own theme, that of a traditional Welsh chapel.
 He said that "The timber treatment at low level is very reminiscent of Victorian chapels and the masonry above.
 The stonework you would normally get in a stone chapel has been replaced by concrete."

 During the design and construction period, the project name for phase 2 was C Bay.
 Construction began in April 2007.
 It ended when the keys to the building were handed over at an official ceremony in September 2008, and BBC Wales began to fit out the interior of the Hoddinott Hall.

+Phase 2 also includes the 60 seat Grace Williams Studio, which is used by BBC NOW and Chorus for workshops and rehearsals for its outreach work.